PSyton/Finch/README.md

 About
 =====

 Finch is a simple OpenAL-based sound effect player for iOS.
 The reasons for writing Finch instead of sticking with Apple’s `AVAudioPlayer` are described in my [question on Stack Overflow][so].
-The goals are simple: (1) Play sound effects without much fuss, and (2) do not lag in the `play` method as `AVAudioPlayer` does.
-Finch is not meant to play background music.
-If you want to play background music, you can go with `AVAudioPlayer`.
-Finch will play the sound effects over the background music just fine.
+The goals are simple:
+1. Play sound effects without much fuss.
+2. do not lag in the `play` method as `AVAudioPlayer` does.

 [so]: http://stackoverflow.com/questions/986983

+Now Finch can be used as sound effect player as well as background music player.
+This version of Fich support all audio formats supported by Apple’s `AVAudioPlayer`.
+But Finch now has support for decoder extensions.

 Installing
 ==========